Globalization and disease: Evolution of germ theory

-It was not until the 1800s that humans began to recognize the existence and role of germs and microbes in relation to disease.
-Although many thinkers had ideas about germs, it was not until French doctor Louis Pasteur spread his theory about germs, and the need for washing hands and maintaining sanitation (particularly in medical practice), that anyone listened.
-Many people were quite skeptical, but on May 22, 1881, Pasteur persuasively demonstrated the validity of his germ theory of disease with an early example of vaccination.
+Many people remained skeptical of this "infectious micro-organism" ("germ") concept, due to prevailing beliefs about diseases being caused by "miasma", and later by more general ideas of sanitation.
+Pasteur persuasively demonstrated the validity of a germ theory of disease, and on May 22 1881, he set out to prove an early example of veterinary vaccination.
 The anthrax vaccine was administered to 25 sheep while another 25 were used as a control.
-On May 31, 1881, all of the sheep were exposed to anthrax.
+On May 31 1881, all of the sheep were exposed to anthrax.
 While every sheep in the control group died, each of the vaccinated sheep survived.
-Pasteur's experiment would become a milestone in disease prevention.
-His findings, in conjunction with other vaccines that followed, changed the way globalization affected the world.
+Pasteur's experiment would become a milestone in conventional disease prevention.
+His findings, in conjunction with other vaccines that followed, changed the way that the globalization of ideas in medicine affected the world.